alexbech/Craft-SingleBreak/README.md

 # SingleBreak plugin for Craft CMS

-SingleBreak is a twig filter that removes leading, trailing and orphaned linebreaks in your paragraphs.
+SingleBreak is a twig filter that removes leading, trailing, duplicate and orphaned linebreaks in your paragraphs.

 ## Installation